-Subsection (c) requires the [Department of Labor] to prepare a notice that summarizes the core requirements of this act.
+Subsection (c) requires the [Department of Labor] to prepare a notice that summarizes the core requirements of this act in language understable by the average worker.
+Short, simple words, short sentences, reasonably large font size, and contrasting colors to highlight the most important points are all useful ways to increase readability.
 The agency has considerable flexibility in the content of the notice.
 The agency should consider how many types of forms it wants to produce.
 It may be advisable to have a separate form for each type of restrictive agreement, and perhaps separate forms for employees and independent contractors and other workers.
 This allows each form to be shorter and more precisely worded.
 But having more forms may lead to needless repetition, confusing variations, and may overwhelm a worker who is handed several forms.
 The agency may decide, for example, to have a form for noncompete agreements, another for confidentiality agreements, and another for nonsolicitation and no-recruit agreements together.
 The forms will need to be updated at least annually, to include the state's current annual mean wage and other relevant changes.

 The American workforce speaks diverse languages, with not all workers maintaining a strong proficiency in English.
-The act therefore requires the agency to produce each of its forms in every language primarily used by a substantial portion of the state's labor force.
+The act therefore requires the agency The agency should consider to produce whether to produce each of its forms in every language primarily used by a substantial portion of the state's labor force.
 The agency should make the forms easy to read by average workers.
 Short, simple words, short sentences, reasonably large font size, and contrasting colors to highlight the most important points are all useful ways to increase readability.